InnerSourceCommons/InnerSourcePatterns/praise-participants.md

 Feedback like this leaves the contributor with a fantastic feeling and ready to come back for more.
 Combining **both** forms of thanks gives them recognition in front of their peers (breadth) and in front of their direct manager (depth).
 There's a subtle encouragement for those peers in chat to consider contributing themselves and for that manager to look for appropriate circumstances to encourage their other direct reports to do the same.
-Additionally, awareness of the inner source project is spread to the manager, who may have previously not known of the team's use and involvement with it.
+Additionally, awareness of the inner source project spreads to the manager, who may have previously not known of the team's use and involvement with it.

 One caveat - keep it real.
 Make sure that your words stem from the sincere thanks that you feel inside for what they've done.